workshopapps/reputationmanagement.be.web/README.md

-# reputationmanagement.fe.web
+# reputationmanagement.be.web
-Frontend repo for Team Socket
+Backend repo for Team Socket